jacksosa/jacksosa.github.io/_posts/2025-04-28-clean-coding.md

 productivity, reduced stress, and let me focus on solving problems, not fighting bugs.

 Start small: write a test, rename a variable, or split a method.
 Over time, these habits will transform your team’s output.
 For a deeper dive, grab Robert Martin’s Clean Code, it reshaped how I code.

 Have you battled messy code?
-Share your clean code wins with me, or ping me for help applying these to your project!
+Share your clean code wins with me [here]({{ site.baseurl }}/contact/), or ping me for help applying these to your project!

 <p class="text-center">